Medical transcriptionists held about 59,600 jobs in 2021. The largest employers of medical transcriptionists were as follows:

 |Medical and diagnostic laboratories||2|

-Administrative and support services includes companies that provide transcription services.
+Administrative and support services includes companies that provide transcription services and temporary help firms.

-Programs normally include coursework in anatomy, medical terminology, risk management, legal issues relating to healthcare documentation, and English grammar and punctuation.
-Many of these programs include supervised on-the-job experience.
-Some transcriptionists, especially those already familiar with medical terminology from previous experience as a nursing assistant or medical secretary, become proficient through refresher courses and training.
+Programs typically include coursework in anatomy and physiology, medical terminology, laws relating to healthcare documentation, and English grammar and punctuation.
+These programs may include the opportunity to gain experience through supervised transcription.
+Prospective transcriptionists who are familiar with medical terminology from working in other healthcare occupations, such as nursing assistants or medical secretaries, may become proficient through refresher courses and training.

 Licenses, Certifications, and Registrations

 Although certification is not required, some medical transcriptionists choose to become certified.
-The Association for Healthcare Documentation Integrity offers the Registered Healthcare Documentation Specialist (RHDS) and the Certified Healthcare Documentation Specialist (CHDS) certifications.
+For example, the Association for Healthcare Documentation Integrity offers the Registered Healthcare Documentation Specialist (RHDS) and the Certified Healthcare Documentation Specialist (CHDS) certifications.
 Both certifications require passing an exam and are valid for a specified number of years.
 In order to recertify, individuals must earn continuing education credits.

 The RHDS certification is for recent graduates with little experience who work in a single specialty environment, such as a clinic or a physician’s office.
-The CHDS certification is for transcriptionists who hold the RHDS designation.
-In addition, CHDS candidates must have at least 2 years of acute care experience, including experience handling dictation in various medical specialties.
+The CHDS certification is for transcriptionists who currently hold the RHDS designation.
+In addition, CHDS candidates must have a specified number of years of experience in acute care, including experience handling dictation in various medical specialties.

 Medical transcriptionists typically have an interest in the Building and Organizing interest areas, according to the Holland Code framework.
 The Building interest area indicates a focus on working with tools and machines, and making or fixing practical things.
 The Organizing interest area indicates a focus on working with information and processes to keep things arranged in orderly systems.